BoxiHuang/EC500/README_mini_API_project.md

 Hello World!
 Thank you for coming to Boris Huang's Github.
 I am currently a junior in Boston University studying Computer Engineering.
 So I enrolled in this class called EC500: Building Softwares

-My first project is to learn how to use Twitter API and Google Vision API to do some data sorting, eventually generate a video!
+My first project is to design my own API by combining Twitter API, Google Vision API and ffmpeg.
+This API project should eventually generate a video as output!

 Assignment Expectations:

-1. Download pictures from a twitter account to our local environment and
+1. Download pictures from a twitter account to our local environment
 2. Use Google Vision API to generate the labels for each images
 3. Generate a video as output and dispaly labels in whatever way you wise.